 - When should I seek emergency medical treatment?

 - Uncomplicated flu (fever, cough, sore throat, muscle aches, generally feeling sick) can and should be diagnosed by your doctor, rather than the Emergency Room.
 The Emergency Room can help deal with complications of the flu, including severe dehydration and infections of the brain or lungs.
 Pneumonia, when the disease moves to the lungs, can either be viral or result from bacteria complicating the flu infection.

 - It varies from year to year.
-Six to eight weeks would be typical, and of course a second wave from a different strain could occur later or even overlap this outbreak.
+Six to eight weeks would be typical, and a second wave from a different strain could occur later or even overlap with another outbreak.